elpop/ga_cli/README.md

 Command Line version of the Google Authenticator App.

 Is a set of programs to take the accounts of the Authenticator App, via one snapshot of the Export accounts option, Read de QR Code, Decode the Mime Base64 data, process with protoc (Google Protocol Buffers Compiler) and make a conf file to work with.

+## Summary

+    ```
+    ./ga_cli.pl -h
+   Usage:
+       ga_cli.pl [options] {file ...}

+   Options:
+       None    Show the TOTP of each account.

+               ga_cli.pl

+                   OpenEnchilada  972144

+       -import or -i
+               Import given QR image file:

+               ga_cli.pl -import export_accounts_sample.jpg

+               The QR image can be the full Google Authenticator Export Set or
+               a single account for add to the key ring

+       -export or -e
+               Create QR images for export:

+               ga_cli.pl -export

+       -clear or -c
+               Delete the key ring, works with -import or -export options

+       -verbose or -v
+               Show progress when using -import or -export options

+       -help or -h
+               Show this help
+    ```

 ## Install